🎓 Program Overview

 - Saga pattern with MassTransit: managing long-running distributed workflows with state machine sagas

-- Hangfire: background job processing with persistence β fire-and-forget, delayed, recurring, and continuations
+- Hangfire: background job processing — fire-and-forget, delayed, recurring, and continuations with persistence

 - Quartz.NET: cron-based job scheduling for complex scheduling requirements

-- IMemoryCache: in-process caching with expiration policies and cache entry options
+- IMemoryCache: in-process caching with expiration policies

 - IDistributedCache with Redis: distributed caching across multiple application instances